 Despite being a strong character in the third season of True Blood and central to the plot in the fourth, Holly Cleary's significance is quickly reduced from then on to simply being Andy's girlfriend.
 It is telling that she hasn't done anything magic-related since the fourth season.

-Mathur, Twenty Four India's version of Jovan Myovic.
+Mathur, 24 (India)'s version of Jovan Myovic.
 Most of his duty is done by the unnamed counterpart of Jonathan Matijevic.

 Johnny Horne, Audrey's brother, appears in a few early episodes of Twin Peaks before disappearing until a late season 2 cameo.

 Jake, starting with Season 10, when he left to join the military and only appeared sporadically.
 Even before that, his role slowly started to diminish.
 By Season 11, he has officially left the show entirely.

 Evelyn only appeared in one episode in Season 10, and four in Season 11.
 She gets more screentime in Season 12, though not as much in earlier seasons.

 Judith started to become this in Season 9, although now she has officially been Put on a Bus.

 In season 3 of The Vampire Diaries, Katherine appears sporadically for the first half of the season, then takes off after Homecoming.
 Returns to a significantly more important role as of the second half of the fourth season.